Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-service-client-verb-prefix" %} use the verb as as prefix for the method name when object(s) the action will apply to or return is unclear.
 For example, prefer `storageBlobClient.listContainers()` rather than `storageBlobClient.list()`.

-{% include requirement/MUST id="android-service-client-vend-prefix" %} prefix methods in clients that create or vend subclients with `get` and suffix with `Client`.
+{% include requirement/MUST id="android-service-client-vend-prefix" %} prefix methods in sync clients that create or vend subclients with `get` and suffix with `Client`.
 For example, `container.getBlobClient()`.

+{% include requirement/MUST id="android-service-async-client-vend-prefix" %} prefix methods in async clients that create or vend subclients with `get` and suffix with `AsyncClient`.
+For example, `container.getBlobAsyncClient()`.

 ##### Cancellation

-{% include requirement/MUST id="android-async-cancellation" %} support an optional `CancellationToken` object in conformance with the [`RequestOptions` class definition](#option-parameters).
+{% include requirement/MUST id="android-async-cancellation" %} support an optional `CancellationToken` object.
 This object allows the developer to call `cancel()` on the token or set a timeout, after which a best-effort attempt is made to cancel the request.

 {% include requirement/MUST id="android-async-cancellation-implementation" %} cancel any in-flight requests when a developer calls `cancel()` on the `CancellationToken`.
 If the body of the client method includes multiple, sequential operations, you must check for cancellation before executing any operations after the first.
 Since the underlying Android network APIs do not permit cancellation of in-flight requests, you must also check for cancellation immediately after receiving any response.
 If cancellation has been requested, indicate that the call has been cancelled and do not return or otherwise further process the response.